Victims who quit grooming gang inquiry panel ‘may return if Phillips resigns’

 As well as Jess Phillips’s resignation, they call for ‘all survivors on the panel to be genuinely consulted on the appointment of a chair’.

-The four women who resigned from the national grooming gangs inquiry victims liaison panel have said they would be prepared to return if safeguarding minister Jess Phillips resigns.
+Four women who resigned from the grooming gang inquiry’s victims liaison panel have said they would be prepared to return if Jess Phillips quits as safeguarding minister.

+It comes after two candidates withdrew from the running to chair the inquiry and follows the Prime Minister’s defence of Ms Phillips and Baroness Louise Casey as “the right people” to take the national inquiry forward.

-In a letter to Home Secretary Shabana Mahmood, they said that Ms Phillips had labelled some of their claims “untrue” and that they had provided evidence to the contrary.
+In a letter to Home Secretary Shabana Mahmood, the four women said that Ms Phillips had labelled some of their claims “untrue” and that they had provided evidence to the contrary.

-One of the four, Ellie-Ann Reynolds, said the final turning point for her was “the push to change the remit, to widen it in ways that downplay the racial and religious motivations behind our abuse”.
+One of them, Ellie-Ann Reynolds, said the final turning point for her was “the push to change the remit, to widen it in ways that downplay the racial and religious motivations behind our abuse”.

 Ms Phillips told MPs on Tuesday that “allegations of intentional delay, lack of interest or widening of the inquiry scope and dilution are false”.